jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 correct result.
 I think we'll start by looking at the most egregious error, which has to be the exception thrown by QT9.

+I've just done a bit of googling for prior work, and the term "automorphic equivalence" has come across my radar.
+Based on what I see on wikipedia, it seems the term isn't directly relevant to the work I'm doing, but is closely related.
+The wikipedia page (https://en.wikipedia.org/wiki/Similarity_(network_science)#Automorphic_equivalence) also discusses Structural Equivalence.
+This term clearly has a different meaning from the Structural Equivalence Class discussed in my own research, and as such I will *definitely* have to think of a different name.
+However, I think we are certainly dealing with a type of equivalence, since all the definitions on that page feel quite close to what I'm trying to achieve.
+Perhaps something like "Strict Automorphic Equivalence", to make it clear that we *do* care about the label of the node.
+That being said, I might be wrong about the definition of Automorphic Equivalence, it depends what precisely they mean when talking about the "label" of the nodes.
+Normally the same label could be seen on multiple nodes, but we don't see that on the examples on that page.
+For now I'll hold judgement, and come back to it later.

+Hmmm...
+I've put in a potential fix for QT9, and it now runs.
+However, the result looks quite wrong.
+Going to need to check that things haven't regressed elsewhere.

+Ok, my main tests look ok at least.
+At some point I'll rerun everything, ideally set it up as automated as I can, checking things by hand is very uncool.
+Probably can't automate until the datastructures stop fluctuating so much.